Neurosymbolic AI

 Related Publications

-Jairo Miguel Marulanda-Giraldo, Ekaterina Komendantskaya, Alessandro Bruni, Reynald Affeldt, Matteo Capucci, Enrico Marchioni: Our Ongoing Work: Quantifiers for Differentiable Logics in Rocq.
+Jairo Miguel Marulanda-Giraldo, Ekaterina Komendantskaya, Alessandro Bruni, Reynald Affeldt, Matteo Capucci, Enrico Marchioni: Quantifiers for Differentiable Logics in Rocq.
 SAIV 2025 PDF

 Reynald Affeldt, Alessandro Bruni, Ekaterina Komendantskaya, Natalia Slusarz, Kathrin Stark: Taming Differentiable Logics with Coq Formalisation.
 ITP 2024 arXiv PDF